Bashir1999/alzheimers_data/README.md

-How do the average values of key lifestyle, cognitive, and demographic variables differ between individuals diagnosed with Alzheimer's (Diagnosis = 1) and those not diagnosed (Diagnosis = 0) https://vizhub.com/Bashir1999/radialchart
+### How do the average values of key lifestyle, cognitive, and demographic variables differ between individuals diagnosed with Alzheimer's (Diagnosis = 1) and those not diagnosed (Diagnosis = 0)
+https://vizhub.com/Bashir1999/radialchart

 <img width="602" alt="Screenshot 1403-08-30 at 14 56 08" src="https://github.com/user-attachments/assets/60dd0080-ccbb-4ab7-bc32-d9df1fbb89a3">

-Sleep Quality Difference:
+<br /> Sleep Quality Difference:
 There is a noticeable difference in the SleepQuality scores between individuals with a Diagnosis of 1 (orange) and those with a Diagnosis of 0 (blue).
 The orange line extends significantly higher, suggesting that those diagnosed with Alzheimer's tend to have better average SleepQuality scores compared to those not diagnosed with the disease.
 This result might be unexpected or indicate data nuances, such as differences in sleep perception, measurement errors, or a confounding relationship worth further exploration.